All the details you wanted to know about your graduate studies in the School of Physics.

 Beyond the core courses, students are required to earn a C or better in two (2) advanced physics courses (6000, 7000 or 8000 level) at some point before they graduate.
 Students must seek the permission of the Associate Chair for Graduate Studies to register for more than one course outside the School of Physics each semester.

+Students continue registering for Special Problem (PHYS 8901) until they are admitted to candidacy following the Proposal Exam.
 After passing the Proposal Exam (described below), students should register for Doctoral Thesis (9000) hours with their supervisor rather than Special Problems (8901) hours.

 |1st Year||2nd Year||3rd Year|